This also applies to cable, chain, and webbing.

 When you find the item you want, drag it from the Gear Finder and drop it on the workspace.

-If there is only one item in the list, or if the text you typed is a complete match with something in the list, you can simply press Enter.
+If there is only one item in the list, or if the text you typed is an exact match with something in the list, you can simply press Enter.
 For example, you can type "rope" and press Enter to quickly add a rope to the workspace.

 If the item you want isn't in the list, click the More Gear button to launch the Gear Manager.